Muja, Ethiopia: History

 During the Second Italo-Abyssinian War the Ethiopian army commanded by Leul Ras Kassa Hailu was camped in the town on their way to Tembien front.
-Muja was visited by Beatrice Playne around 1950, who found while the town "was really quite a large place and had once been flourishing", it now was had "a feeling of neglect and decay" since local government offices and the police station had been moved to a nearby settlement she called "Kulmus".
+Muja was visited by Beatrice Playne around 1950, who found while the town "was really quite a large place and had once been flourishing", it now had "a feeling of neglect and decay" since local government offices and the police station had been moved to a nearby settlement she called "Kulmus".
 Her description of Muja ends with the observation, "On the hill above the town a number of old Italian buildings, which had once served as government offices, were beginning to disintegrate."

 Demographics

 Based on figures from the Central Statistical Agency in 2005, Muja has an estimated total population of 5,531 of whom 2,669 are men and 2,862 are women.
 The 1994 census reported it had a total population of 2,045 of whom 878 were men and 1,167 were women.
 Muja was once a capital town for Lasta Awuraja for a short period, in the present time the town is serving as an administrative center of Gidan woreda.